 Sometimes, we grieve because of abandonment, past hurts, divorce, custody issues, difficulties with our children, family disagreements that lead to social betrayal, the loss of a job, or the loss of a home.
 Whatever you're dealing with, know that you have someone who understands not just from a clinical perspective, but as a human being who has suffered and come through the other side.

-30-minute live sessions Skype sessions with Dr. Housel will be scheduled after purchase.
-You'll receive an email within 24 hours with a choice of dates and times.
+45-minute live telesessions with Dr. Housel will be scheduled after purchase.
+You'll receive an appointment email within 24 hours.
 To expedite the process, leave your time zone with convenient days of the week/times for an appointment in the NOTES section before check out.
 Please also include in NOTES any info you'd like Dr. Housel to know ahead of time.
-Alternately you may send a brief confodential email to Dr. Housel at least 24 hours prior to your apt.: email@example.com
+Alternately you may send a brief confidential email to Dr. Housel at least 24 hours prior to your apt.: email@example.com

 This is for individuals only.
 If you have administrative questions, please contact Jeff@soularrownentertainment.com.
 Those dealing with financial hardship may be considered for a sliding scale fee--please contact Jeff with details.